-As students begin to return to classrooms, lice are beginning to make a resurgence.
-In some schools occasional cases are cropping up, while other schools are already dealing with full-blown outbreaks.
+As students begin to return to classrooms, head lice infestations are beginning to make a resurgence.
+In some schools, occasional cases are cropping up, while other schools are already dealing with full-blown outbreaks.
 Parents often blame the school for the outbreak, one way or another.

-One elementary school principal called us recently, so overwhelmed because so many cases of head lice were discovered in so many classrooms that she begged us to come into the school over the weekend and do whatever was necessary to kill all the lice and stop the outbreak.
-But as we spoke with her, it became apparent that her fears about lice living in the school didn’t align with what we know to be true about head lice.
+One elementary school principal called us recently, overwhelmed because so many cases were discovered in so many classrooms that she begged us to come into the school over the weekend and do whatever was necessary to kill all the lice and stop the outbreak.
+But as we spoke with her, it became apparent that her fears about lice living in the school were unfounded.

 How Does Lice Spread In A Classroom?

-The way head lice spreads in a classroom is via head to head contact.
-The only way to get rid of lice is to treat the heads.
+The way head lice infestations are passed around in a classroom is via head to head contact.
+The only way to get rid of lice is to treat the hair shafts.
 It is a common misconception that head lice can infest a building.
 Unlike fleas, bed bugs, or even body lice, head lice live their entire life cycle within the human head hair, usually moving along only when they come into direct contact with another human head.
-They don’t jump or fly, and if they fall off a head they’ll die pretty quickly without a host.
+If they fall off a head, live bugs will die pretty quickly without a host.
 If nits (eggs) fall out, they are no longer viable and will not reattach.
 Crawling off the hair to explore the classroom would be as bad an idea for a head louse as dropping you off in the middle of the Sahara Desert without any supplies.

 Another common myth is that children with poor basic hygiene bring head lice to class.
-This couldn’t be farther from the truth: anyone with hair can get head lice, and lice actually have the easiest time infesting children with squeaky clean hair, as natural hair oils somewhat protect the hair from lice.
+This couldn't be farther from the truth: anyone with hair can pick up a case, and lice actually have the easiest time infesting children with squeaky clean hair, as natural hair oils somewhat protect the hair from lice.
 LiceDoctors - Who Usually Gets Lice?

 School Lice Policy

-Like the old game Whac-A-Mole, just as one child eradicates the lice, another one shows up infested.
-With increasing numbers of schools eliminating the "no nit" policy, more children may be coming to school and passing lice on to their classmates.
-In addition, since the chemical treatments often fail to work, increasingly children come to school post-treatment and within a few days they are contagious again and it is likely they will share with other kids.
+Like the old game Whac-A-Mole, just as one child eradicates a case, another one shows up infested.
+With increasing numbers of schools eliminating the "no nit policy," more children may be coming to school and passing lice on to their classmates.
+In addition, since the chemical treatments often fail to work, increasingly kids come to school post-treatment and within a few days they are contagious again and it is likely they will share with other kids.

 Head lice and school policies vary from school to school, but schools are increasingly eliminating their “no nit” policies.
-This means that children with nits only may remain in school.
-Many schools now even allow children with live bugs to remain in school until the end of the day so as to avoid stigma and missed class time.
-School lice policies have become more lenient based on recommendations from the medical community including both the American Academy of Pediatrics and the National Association of School Nurses stating that too many children were missing school due to this nuisance.
+This means that kids with nits only may stay for the day.
+Many schools now even allow children with live bugs to remain until the end of the day so as to avoid stigma and missed class time.
+School policies have become more lenient based on recommendations from the medical community including both the American Academy of Pediatrics and the National Association of School Nurses stating that too many children were missing school due to this nuisance.

 LiceDoctors is in favor of more comprehensive head lice guidelines for schools as well as more peer reviewed studies.

 Can Kids Go To School With Lice?

-The answer depends on your school’s particular policy, but if you’re wondering can your kid go to school with lice and should they, think of it the other way around...if you’ve spent time and money treating head lice, would you want other parents to send their kids to school with lice?
+The answer depends on your school's particular policy, but if you're wondering can your kid go to school with lice and should they, think of it the other way around...if you've spent time and money treating h this problem, would you want other parents to send their kids to school with bugs?